surbhi18/personal-website/content/event/simons_rigorous/index.md

 ---
-title: Learning Ising Models with Independent Failures
+title: Computational Barriers For Learning Some Generalized Linear Models

-event: Research Fellow Talk
+event: Rigorous Evidence for Information-Computation Trade-offs Workshop

 location: Simons Institute for the Theory of Computing, UC Berkeley